Without doubt, preparation is the most important part of any painting project

 Even though this roof was scraped, brushed and appeared to be clean prior to painting, water has managed to get underneath from the top of the roof and has fed the algae and mould, resulting in a pronounced blister.

-This is not beyond rectifying, but the area needs to be re-cleaned, sterilised and allowed to dry before the re-application of the product can solve the issue.
+This is not beyond rectifying.
+However, the area needs to be re-cleaned, sterilised and allowed to dry before re-application.
+This will solve the issue.
 Ensuring that any such re-application extends underneath the overhang will reduce the chance of further disappointment.

 Please contact the Promain Office to find out more or call 01462 421333.